-BRUSSELS – 27 April, 2023 — IP Europe regrets the European Commission’s decision to propose a harmful and unbalanced Regulation on Standard Essential Patents without a thorough public consultation on its detailed proposals.
+BRUSSELS – 27 April, 2023 — IP Europe regrets the European Commission’s decision to propose a harmful and unbalanced Regulation on Standard Essential Patents (SEPs) without a thorough public consultation on its detailed proposals.
 IP Europe calls on the European Parliament and European Member States to defend the time-tested balance of interests already offered by Europe’s current system of patent protection.

 “It is ironic and deeply disappointing that the European Commission has chosen the day after World Intellectual Property Day to publish a draft regulation that would undermine intellectual property protection and Europe’s leadership in open standards development and its commitments under international law,” said Collette Rawnsley, Chair of IP Europe, a coalition of R&D-intensive organisations whose inventions are protected by patents.